Environmental Justice Education

 EJE consists of two strands:

 - EJE supports groundWork campaigners work in communities and organisations they work with.
-EJE participates in their planning of workshops, awareness raising, and information sharing.
+EJE participates in their planning of workshops, awareness raising, and materials production.